eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Log Levels

-The following log levels are supported, ordered by criticality from lowest to highest.
+The following log levels are supported, ordered by the ammount of information displayed from highest to lowest.

-* VERBOSE - all available information is printed
+* VERBOSE - all available information is displayed
 * DEBUG - information to support debugging on developer side
 * INFO - run state information for the user
 * WARN - indicates a potential problem which requires investigation
 * ERR - an error occured that may be handled on application side or by RouDi
 * FATAL - an error occured and RouDi is unable to continue
+* OFF - no logging information

-For ERR and FATAL see also error levels MODERATE, SEVERE (logged with LogErr) and FATAL (logged with LogFatal) in [Error Levels](##Error-Levels).
+For ERR and FATAL see also error levels MODERATE, SEVERE (logged with LogErr) and FATAL (logged with LogFatal) in [Error Levels](#Error-Levels).
 The levels ERR and FATAL are only supposed to be used together with the error handler, i.e. need to be accompanied with a corresponding error handler call (currently this cannot be enforced).

 # Error Handling
 Errors are considered to be system states that should not be reached regularly and usually are the result of an external failure, such as when the OS is unable to provide a certain resource (e.g. a semaphore) or an application does not respond.
 In contrast, regular behaviour such as a receiver receiving no data when none was sent is not an error.
 On the other hand, losing data that was sent would be considered an error.

-There are two general approaches to deal with errors:
+There are two general approaches to deal with errrs:
 1. using exceptions

 2. return codes combined with control flow statements and a central instance to handle errors that cannot be mitigated otherwise (the error handler).